 Last but by no means least are the DMV’s relating to missing indexes.

-So far I have listed the DMV’s above individually.
-However, in this section I have decided to mentions all the DMV’s relating to missing indexes as a group.
+So far, I have listed the DMV’s above individually.
+However, in this section I have decided to mention all the DMV’s relating to missing indexes as a group.

 Because when use these DMV’s together they can be very powerful in helping to identify missing indexes.

-There are multiple versions of scripts online you can use to see which indexes are potentially missing.
-My favourite scripts has helped me make dramatic improvements on multiple systems over the years.
+In reality, there are multiple versions of scripts online you can use to see which indexes are potentially missing.
+My favourite scripts have helped me make dramatic improvements on multiple systems over the years.